Evaluating Employee Exposure to Spor-Klenz

 Of course, all use of respiratory protection should follow your institution's written respiratory protection program and occupational medicine programs.

 An accurate evaluation of exposures to personnel working with cold sterilants such as Spor-Klenz© is essential to provide the information needed to recommend and provide proper worker safeguards.
-We are able to assist you in all aspects of recognizing, evaluating and controlling worker exposure to hazardous agents.
+We are able to assist you in all aspects of recognizing, and controlling worker exposure to hazardous agents.
 Click the button below for more information about our EHS Consulting Services.

 Simultaneous Sampling of Peroxyacetic Acid and Hydrogen Peroxide in Workplace Atmospheres, The Annals of Occupational Hygiene, Volume 48, Issue 8, 1 November 2004, Pages 715–721